mannin35/CS-180-Project-5/README.md

 #### Methods

 `sendInput` - takes in a PrintWriter writer, BufferedReader reader, and String message.
 First, this message prints out a commandHeader, "input", to the client.
 Then, it prints all the lines of the message to the client and returns the line read from the client.

 `sendOptions` - takes in a PrintWriter writer, BufferedReader reader, a String message, and a String Array options.
 First, this message prints out a commandHeader, "options", to the client.
 Then, it prints all the lines of the message and the options as a String to the client, and returns the line read from the client.

 `sendMessage` - takes in a PrintWriter writer, BufferedReader reader, and String message.
 First, this message prints out a commandHeader, "message", to the client.
 Then, it prints all the lines of the message to the client.

 `importFile` - takes in a PrintWriter writer, BufferedReader reader, and String filename.
 First sends "import" to the client, followed by the filename.
 Then it receives the contents of the imported file from Client and returns that String.
 If an IOException occurs, it returns an empty String.

 `exportCSV` - takes in a PrintWriter writer, BufferedReader reader, String filename, and String csv.
-First sends "export" to the client, followed by the filename, int messageLines, and the lines from csv.
+First sends " export" to the client, followed by the filename, int messageLines, and the lines from csv.
 Then it reads the next line from client.
 If this String is "error" or an IOException occurs, this method returns false.
 Otherwise it returns true.

 #### Interactions

-The methods in ServerProcessor are public and static, and are used to faciliate communcation between `Client` and `ApartmentsMessager`.
+The methods in ServerProcessor are public and static, and are used to facilitate communication between `Client` and `ApartmentsMessager`.

 #### Testing

-Every test will implicitly test `ServerProcessor`, since the server will call methods from this class every time it needs to commnicate with `Client`.
+Every test will implicitly test `ServerProcessor`, since the server will call methods from this class every time it needs to communicate with `Client`.

 Applicable Test Cases:

 - Test 1: User Register
 - Test 2: User Login
 - Test 3: Buyer messages Seller through Stores
-- Test 4: Buyer messeges Seller through Search
+- Test 4: Buyer messages Seller through Search
 - Test 5: Seller messages Buyer through List
 - Test 6: Seller messages Buyer through Search
 - Test 7: Buyer blocks Seller